MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 {: .bash}

 > ## Exercise
-> Below is the `calculate_distance` function that takes two points in 3D space and returns the distance between them.
-Even though it works just fine, the variable names are not very clear and it doesn't follow PEP8 styling.
-Take a couple of minutes to reformat this function in `molecool/functions.py` module.
+> Below is the `calculate_distance` function that takes two points in 3D space
+> and returns the distance between them.
+Even though it works just fine,
+> the variable names are not very clear, and it doesn't follow PEP8 styling.
+> Take a couple of minutes to reformat this function in the `molecool/functions.py` module.
 > ~~~
 > def calculate_distance(rA, rB):
 >     d=(rA-rB)